anton-mitune/obsidian-journal-visualizer/docs/features/FEA004-embed-note-insight-component.md

 **Note:** The specific state properties depend on the component type.
 See individual component features for details.

+### Requirement 4 - Canvas text node automatic sizing on module insertion
+**User Story:** As a knowledge worker, I want text node in obsidian canvas to automatically resize when I add a note insight component code block, so that the entire component is visible without manual resizing.

 ## Codeblock Format Specification

 All note insight components follow a consistent code block format pattern: